bieganski/mtkcpu/README.md

 ### Unit tests structure

-In general, all tests are done via `nmigen.back.pysim` backend.
+In general, all tests are done via `amaranth.back.pysim` backend.
 For best coverage and flexibility, you are able to **easily add your own tests, written in RiscV assembly**.
 For reference let's focus on simple test from `tests/reg_tests.py` file.

 ```python
 REG_TESTS = [